Skip to main content

 In addition to the 2018 PBA, a digitally based civics assessment which divided cognitive testing time into two 30-minute blocks was also administered.
 Most of the content administered in the 2018 DBA was also used in the 2014 PBA.
 The previously used questions were adapted to fit a tablet screen, but the civics content itself did not change.
 Of the seven DBA blocks administered at grade 8, two blocks were newly developed for the 2018 digital administration.

 After the administration of the assessment, NCES conducted rigorous analyses of the data and aligned the 2018 results to previous assessment years.
 These evaluations supported making trend comparisons between the DBA and previous PBAs, enabling NCES to maintain the civics trend line while transitioning to a DBA.
+The procedures for estimating the error variance to allow for comparisons between the DBA and previous PBAs are explained here.
 The 2018 civics assessment results are based on the combined performance of students who took the assessment on paper and students who took the assessment on tablets.